 The law requires that you substantiate your expenses by adequate records or by sufficient evidence to support your own statement.
 For further information on recordkeeping, refer to Topic No. 305.

-Accountable Plan - If you're an employee whose deductible business expenses are fully reimbursed under an accountable plan, the reimbursements shouldn't be included in your wages on your Form W-2.pdf, Wage and Tax Statement, and you shouldn't deduct the expenses.
+Accountable Plan - If you're an employee whose deductible business expenses are fully reimbursed under an accountable plan, the reimbursements shouldn't be included in your wages on your Form W-2.pdf, Wage and Tax Statement.

 Nonaccountable Plan - If your employer uses a nonaccountable plan to reimburse you for the expenses, the reimbursements are includable in your wages.
 Your employer will combine the amount of any reimbursement or other expense allowance paid to you under a nonaccountable plan with your wages, salary, or other compensation and report the total on your Form W-2.
-You may deduct employee business expenses as an itemized deduction.
-For a definition of accountable and nonaccountable plans, refer to Publication 463 and Topic No. 514.
+Generally, employees reimbursed under a nonaccountable plan may not deduct employee business entertainment expenses on Form 1040, Schedule A.pdf, Itemized Deductions.
+For a definition of accountable and nonaccountable plans, refer to Publication 463.

 Where to Deduct